Though he can afford to sit out coronavirus-delayed season, Mariners’ Kyle Seager embraces chance to play

 Mariners third baseman Kyle Seager knew he could handle the financial hit if he opted to follow the lead of a handful of other established veteran players and sit out the coronavirus-shortened 2020 season, essentially not taking a salary.

-Seager, a husband and father of three young children, understood the risks of returning to his home near Seattle, and participating in “Summer Camp” and a 60-game regular season amid the pandemic.
+Seager, a husband and father of three young children, understood the risks of returning to his home near Seattle and participating in “Summer Camp” and a 60-game regular season amid the pandemic.

 Besides the increased cases in Seattle, every city the Mariners are scheduled to visit in the regular season has seen major recent surges in confirmed cases.

 This couldn’t be just about him and what he wanted to do.
-And though he has loyalty to the team that drafted, developed and gave him a $100 million as a reward for his early success, Seager also has a responsibility to his wife Julie, his son Crue and daughters Audrey and Emelyn.
+And though he has loyalty to the team that drafted, developed and gave him a $100 million contract as a reward for his early success, Seager also has a responsibility to his wife Julie, his son Crue and daughters Audrey and Emelyn.

 “That’s real,” he said.
 “It changes things with families, it changes things; you start thinking about something other than yourself.
 Those are those are real concerns.
 Julie and I talked about it, (and) we kind of weighed the pros and cons.”